 Your desktop or laptop is at the heart of your PC gaming life, but nothing happens without proper input.
 Mechanical keyboards are the weapons of choice regarding player movement, weapon assignments, chatting, and whatnot.
 But you need a great mouse too — one that doesn’t trip over its own tail in performance.
 That’s where our picks for the best gaming mouse comes in.

 Although you can purchase any mouse sold on the market, our batch of mice is built specifically for gaming.
-They typically have high-durance switches, optical sensors with high sensitivities, on-board memory for storing customized settings, and a larger assortment of buttons to handle your portfolio of commands and abilities.
+They typically have durable switches, optical sensors with high sensitivities, on-board memory for storing customized settings, and a larger assortment of buttons to handle your portfolio of commands and abilities.

 All those features trickle down into the final price tag.
 But they’re worth the money if you do enough research and find the best investment to meet your needs for years to come.